ccadenzahiho/ccadenzahiho.github.io/_posts/2020-07-23-the-seagull-and-the-turtle.md

 ---
-title: The Seagull and the Turtle
+title: The Seagull and The Turtle
 ---
 Once upon a time there was a seagull and a turtle.
 The seagull stood at the edge of the dock, while the turtle swam idly beneath.
 They had a conversation.